rancher/api-spec/README.md

   - Choose a default, and include the <code>sort:</code> attribute as if it were requested
   - Or return results in an undefined/unstable order, with no <code>sort:</code> attribute).

 Sorts MUST be "stable".
-This means they must produce a unique and repeatable ordering so that the same query will always return results in the same order.
-This is what a client would expect, and is also necessary for [pagination](#pagination).
+This means they must produce a unique and repeatable ordering such that the same query will always return results in the same order.
+  - This is necessary for [pagination](#pagination), and is generally what a client would expect.
+  - For example the "size" of a file is not unique, so the results should be sorted by something else to make it stable.
+  - A simple way to do this is to always sort by what the user wants, then by ID or unique name.

 URLs included in this section SHOULD include all parameters needed to maintain the current [filter](#filtering), but SHOULD NOT include information about pagination.
 When folloing a link to a different sort order, the client SHOULD end up back on the first page of results again.

 Multi-level sorting is not defined.
-Services SHOULD pick something reasonable to actually sort on.
-This may include sorting on multiple attributes for a single sort name.
-For example "size" of a file is not unique, so your implementation might actually sort by "size", then "name".

 ```javascript
 {